ZeroIntensity/view.py/docs/user-guide/building-projects/responses.md

 `cookie` has several possible options:

 Note that **all response classes inherit from `Response`**, meaning you can use this functionality anywhere.

+## Review

+Responses can be returned with a string, integer, and/or dictionary in any order.

+- The string represents the body of the response (e.g. the HTML or JSON)
+- The integer represents the status code (200 by default)
+- The dictionary represents the headers (e.g. `{"x-www-my-header": "some value"}`)

+`Response` objects can also be returned, which implement the `__view_response__` protocol.
+All response classes inherit from `Response`, which supports operations like setting cookies.